roskzhu/Toronto-Cares-Hub/README.md

     <br><br>
 </div>

 This web application aims to assist individuals in need by providing a 3D map interface to navigate to the nearest food banks and shelters in Toronto.
-Leveraging the MERN stack (MongoDB, Express.js, React, Node.js) and incorporating the Esri ArcGIS API for JavaScript, our app offers an immersive and user-friendly experience for locating essential services.
+Leveraging the MERN stack (MongoDB, Express.js, React, Node.js), our app offers an immersive and user-friendly experience for locating essential services.

 ## Features